QUOTES-Lawmakers, U.S. officials, business groups on Fed's Powell, Brainard | Politics

 "Respected at home and abroad, Chairman Powell will continue to help the U.S. and our economic partners successfully navigate the lingering challenges from the pandemic.
 The U.S. Chamber urges the Senate to rapidly confirm Powell for a second term as Chairman of the Federal Reserve."
 JOSH MANDEL, REPUBLICAN SENATE CANDIDATE IN OHIO

 Giving inflation-junkie Jerome Powell another term leading the Fed is like giving Hue Jackson another shot after 0-16.
-DEMOCRATIC SENATOR ELIZABETH WARREN
+SENATOR ELIZABETH WARREN, DEMOCRATIC MEMBER OF SENATE BANKING COMMITTEE

 "It’s no secret I oppose Chair Jerome Powell’s renomination, and I will vote against him.
 I will support the President’s nomination of Lael Brainard as Vice Chair.
 Powell’s failures on regulation, climate, and ethics make the still-vacant position of Vice Chair of Supervision critically important.
 This position must be filled by a strong regulator with a proven track record of tough and effective enforcement - and it needs to be done quickly."
-DEMOCRATIC SENATOR JACK REED
+SENATOR JACK REED, DEMOCRATIC MEMBER OF SENATE BANKING COMMITTEE

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)